sdthomas91/chat-down-under-new/README.md

 ### Testing User Stories from User Experience (UX) Section

-- #### First Time Visitor Goals
+#### First Time Visitor Goals

-  1. As a First Time Visitor, I want to easily understand the main purpose of the game and understand how to play.
+  1. As a First Time Visitor, I want to easily understand the main purpose of the web app.

-     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar which clearly showcases a How To Play button and a help button.
+     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar which clearly showcases the main functions of the site including "Ask a Question" and "Topics"
-     2. The How to Play button opens a readable modal with clear text in the same window to minimise navigation away from the page
-     3. The instructions are thorought and clear
-     4. The help button gives the opportunity to request further help if still unsure
+     2. The addition of an About page enables users to explore a guide on the setup and purpose of the site.
+     3. Clear prompts including prompts to create account or login

-  2. As a First Time Visitor, I want to be able to easily navigate the game and start a game with ease.
+  2. As a First Time Visitor, I want to be able to easily navigate the app and register my account.

-     1. The game board is laid out nicely on the home page allowing easy access to all areas of the site
-     2. Leaderboard navigation accessible and consistent header/nav on all pages allow UI friendly navigation process
-     3. Game accessible via tiles and easy navigation to either homepage or leaderboard from there.
+     1. If you are not logged in you will immediately be able to see a "Sign Up" button
+     2. Additionally there is a prompt on the initial question block suggesting you register to contribute with a link taking you to sign up page
+     3. Flash messages notfiying of elements off limits unless you are logged in

-  3. As a First Time Visitor, I want to be able to easily understand what will happen when I interact with areas of the site
+  3. As a First Time Visitor, I want to be able to easily understand how to submit a question or reply to others questions

-     1. The user has immediate navigational ability to reach the leaderboard, toggle music and access help/how to
-     2. Constant user feedback either by sound effect or css effecvs allows the user to understand what can be interacted with and how it will behave
+     1. The about page serves its purpose well here advising on how to engage in discussion
+     2. Buttons and links used to direct users to login to be able to contribute, and once logged in bright colour buttons promting a reply.
+     3. Navigation to "Ask Question" and buttons for "reply" help users through the discussion flow

-- #### Returning Visitor Goals
+#### Returning Visitor Goals

-  1. As a Returning Visitor, I want to see if there are new levels available.
+  1. As a Returning Visitor, I want to see if there are new questions being asked.

-     1. The homepage showcases all levels and clearly notifies when a level is locked or available
-     2. The obvious help option allows users to contact to request new levels or ask if anything new is available
+     1. The homepage showcases all recent questions as well as the latest urgent questions to enable users to immediately engage in the latest conversations

-  2. As a Returning Visitor, I want to check my previous scores.
+  2. As a Returning Visitor, I want to check my questions to see if they have been answered.

-     1. The level page will contain the existing high score and allow it to be over written if the new score is better
-     2. The leaderboard houses some stock scores but also logs the users high score for them to see how they are progressing
+     1. The "View My Questions" button on the homepage under user info allows direct navigation to user specific questions.

-- #### Frequent User Goals
+#### Frequent User Goals

-  1. As a Frequent User, I want to be able to continuously improve upon my previous score.
+  1. As a Frequent User, I want to be able to engage in discussions around specific topics.

-     1. The opportunity to log your high score, view it and improve upon it allows users to compete against themselves to continuously improve their speed and memory
+     1. The ability to search different topics and discussions allows users to specifically target discussions relevant to their current needs or something they may have an answer to

-  2. As a Frequent User, I want to be able to progress.
+  2. As a Frequent User, I want to be able to update my questions and answers or delete if necessary.

-     1. The option to climb the leaderboard rankings provides a way of the user measuring success and progression
-     2. Future developments will see extra level which will allow the user to move through harder challenges and progress both in the game and personally
+     1. User authentication allows users to edit and delete their own questions or replies.

 ### Further Testing

 - The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 It was also tested in Internet Explorer Mode on Microsoft Edge.
-There were some issues regarding autoplay on the audio but nothing that would effect gameplay
 - The website was viewed on a variety of devices such as HP Windows Desktop, Macbook, iMac, iPhone12, iPhone 14 Pro, iPhone 8, iPad Air, iPad Pro 12.9", Pixel 5, Samsung Galaxy S20 Ultra, Surface Pro 7 and Nest Hub.
-Responsiveness was patchy to begin with but using Bootstrap it now presents nicely across all platforms.
+Responsiveness was near flawless thanks to implementing the Bootstrap column system.
-- A large amount of testing was done to ensure that all user interactions both on home page and during gameplay were smooth and consistent.
+- A large amount of testing was done to ensure that all user interactions throughout the site responded as they should
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 #### Google Lighthouse